DAGWorks-Inc/hamilton/examples/feature_engineering_multiple_contexts/README.md

 # What's next?
 Jump into each directory and read the README, it'll explain how the example is set up and how things should work.

+# What are extensions/uses not shown here but we know you can do them
+Here are two ideas that come to mind:

+1. Streaming settings.
+Given the examples, it should be clear how to make it possbile to use Hamilton in a streaming setting.
+2. How to ask Hamilton what features are needed as input to know what to request from the feature store.
+With tags, and querying the DAG at the start of the app, you could dynamically ask Hamilton what's required and then only go to the feature store for that data.
+If this type of example would be of interest, let us know.